 TRAINER TRACKER

-Ed Walker has had three juvenile winners this season, and all three have been inside the past week in the form of Red Sand, and
+Ed Walker has had three juvenile winners this season, and all three have been inside the past week in the form of Red Sand, Stage Effect and Blinky.

 Of those three, it is the six-furlong Goodwood winner, Red Sand, who is of most interest moving forward.